OUGC-Network/OUGC-Contact-Thread/README.md

 ## 📖 Usage <a name="usage"></a>

-This plugin has no setting or configuration; installing and activating should be sufficient to get this plugin working.
+This plugin has no additional configurations; after activating make sure to modify the global settings in order to get this plugin working.

 [Go up to Table of Contents](#table_of_contents)